HenryLange/fantasy-nhl-optimizer/_posts/2025-09-12-week-one-and-a-half.md

 I'm glad I made all the visuals I did.
 I found a lot of small errors in my dataset that I was able to fix, like the time with a colon in it, all numbers being discrete values, and goalies being in the player dataset.
 I learned a lot, like the "W" and "F" positions and about how different stats correlate.
 I think I am now in a great position to get into the optimization process next

-Additionally, this post was supposed to be released yesterday, however, some of the problems I ran into caused me to have to research for a long time, and I wasn't able to get all my code as well as this post out on the exact time.
+Additionally, this post was supposed to be released yesterday; however, some of the problems I ran into caused me to have to research for a long time, and I wasn't able to get all my code as well as this post out at the exact time.
 Nevertheless, I will continue to follow my schedule/structure that I planned at the start of this project.

 You can find my code for this week in the [code](https://henrylange.github.io/fantasy-nhl-optimizer/code/) section.